spartan-holochain-counsel/hc-cooperative-content/INTEGRITY_MODEL.md

 "group auth" links in order to avoid pollution.

+#### Why not base all contribution links from the latest group revision?

+TLDR;
+1. That makes it increasingly more expensive to update the group as the contributions grow

+If all the contribution links were based from the latest group revision, all the links from the previous group revision need to be copied to the new revision.
+As the contributions grow over time, there are increasingly more links to be copied which could quite easily become unreasonably burdensome.
+Using the contributors as an anchor-point moves the need for copying from contributions to contributors.
+It seems logically to assume that the number of contributors will always be less than contributions' and that the contributors list may not increase over time.
+Therefore, it will be more sustainable to avoid contributions being based from group revisions.

 #### Why and when to change the content author group ID?

 TLDR;